Multi-faceted ETL Toaol

 The first step is to make the files accessible to AWS Glue, and what better place to store the files than S3, perfect location for your Data Lake files and objects.

 Now instead of creating a table manually to hold the data for our ETL we will setup a crawler to that for us.

-Please note that AWS Glue integrates very nicely with Amazon Athena.
-What it means to you is that you can start exploring the data right away using SQL language without the need to load the data into a relational database first.
+SQL language without the need to load the data into a relational database first.